-1. Basis of Presentation

-Amounts presented in Appendixes A through E are reported on the budgetary or cash basis of accounting.
+1. Basis of Presentation Amounts presented in Appendixes A through E are reported on the budgetary or cash basis of accounting.
 The budgetary basis recognizes revenues as cash is received and expenditures as cash is disbursed.
-Missouri issues a Comprehensive Annual Financial Report for each fiscal year ended June 30, in conformity with generally accepted accounting principles as prescribed by the Governmental Accounting Standards Board.
-The financial activity of the Office of State Treasurer is included in the Comprehensive Annual Financial Report.
+Missouri issues an Annual Comprehensive Financial Report (ACFR) for each fiscal year ended June 30, in conformity with generally accepted accounting principles as prescribed by the Governmental Accounting Standards Board.
+The financial activity of the Office of State Treasurer is included in the ACFR.
 The amounts presented in Appendix A represent receipts, disbursements, transfers, and cash and investment balances of funds that are dedicated to the activities and programs of the office.
 The amounts presented in Appendixes B and C represent funds appropriated to the office by the Missouri General Assembly and expended by the office.
 The amounts presented in Appendixes D and E represent all funds in the state treasury and all trust funds in the custody of the State Treasurer.
 State treasury funds are subject to appropriation; trust funds are not.
 The appendixes do not include any funds or investments that are not in the custody of the State Treasurer.

-2. Cash and Investments

-Article IV, Section 15 of the Missouri Constitution establishes the State Treasurer as custodian of all state funds and funds received from the U.S. government.
-This section further authorizes the State Treasurer to place all such monies on time deposit, bearing interest, in Missouri banking institutions selected by the State Treasurer and approved by the Governor and the State Auditor, or in obligations of the U.S. government or any agency or instrumentality thereof maturing or becoming payable not more than 5 years from the date of purchase.
+2. Cash and Investments Article IV, Section 15 of the Missouri Constitution establishes the State Treasurer as custodian of all state funds and funds received from the U.S. government.
+This section further authorizes the State Treasurer to place all such money on time deposit, bearing interest, in Missouri banking institutions selected by the State Treasurer and approved by the Governor and the State Auditor, or in obligations of the U.S. government or any agency or instrumentality thereof maturing or becoming payable not more than 5 years from the date of purchase.
 In addition, the State Treasurer may enter into repurchase agreements maturing and becoming payable within 90 days secured by U.S. Treasury obligations or obligations of U.S. government agencies or instrumentalities of any maturity, as provided by law.
-The State Treasurer may also invest in banker's acceptances issued by domestic commercial banks possessing the highest rating issued by at least 2 nationally recognized statistical rating organizations and in commercial paper, issued by domestic corporations receiving the highest rating issued by at least 2 nationally recognized statistical rating organizations.
-Investments in bankers acceptances and commercial paper shall mature and become payable not more than 180 days from the date of purchase, maintain the highest rating throughout the duration of the investment and meet any other requirements provided by law.
+The State Treasurer may also invest in banker's acceptances issued by domestic commercial banks possessing the highest rating issued by at least 2 nationally recognized statistical rating organizations.
+Investments in bankers acceptances and commercial paper shall mature and become payable not more than 180 days from the date of purchase, maintain the highest rating provided by law.
 The State Treasurer shall prepare, maintain, and adhere to a written investment policy that shall include an asset allocation plan limiting the total amount of state money that may be invested in each investment category authorized by law.

-Deposits

-The State Treasurer maintains approximately 41 demand deposit bank accounts that serve as the state's primary operating accounts, and 83 additional demand deposit bank accounts throughout the state, some with multiple depositing locations, that serve as collection accounts for various state agencies.
+Deposits The State Treasurer maintains approximately 39 demand deposit bank accounts that serve as the state's primary operating accounts, and 81 additional demand deposit bank accounts throughout the state, some with multiple depositing locations, that serve as collection accounts for various state agencies.
 Cash balances in the state's operating accounts that are not needed for immediate use are invested.